-The Mixer, Editor and the Record buttons and pages are the same as in previous versions of Mixbus.
-New in v8 is the Cue page which also has a dedicated button.
+The Mixer and Editor buttons are the same as in previous versions of Mixbus.
+New in version 7 is the Recorder page which also has a dedicated button.

 You can detach any screen by right-clicking on a button and choosing the Detach option, or by dragging the button to the Desktop.
 This is useful in multiple monitor setups.